Doomben Cup

 The Doomben Cup is a Brisbane Racing Club Group 1 Thoroughbred horse race for horses three years old and older, run under Weight for Age conditions over a distance of 2000 metres at Doomben Racecourse, Brisbane, Australia during the Queensland Winter Racing Carnival.
-Total prize money is A$1,000,000.

 History

 The race was first held in 1933 as a principal race won by Pentheus in a time of 2.05.7 over the 10 furlongs.